 Every week I hear from people who who have already built an ice chest air conditioner yet are interested in building a Frankencooler(tm).
 The story is always the same: “In the video it looked like a good idea and it was cheap to build.
 It just didn’t work like I expected.”

 The Frankencooler design isn’t magic – it utilizes the tried-and-true technology of chilling airflow that has been around for decades but does so in a way that is unique to any other portable ice water fueled cooler.
 Totally segregating airflow from ice/water storage provides the longest ice retention, while multiple heat exchangers work together to typically produce an incredible 50-degree temperature differential in 100+ degree temperatures.
-Regardless of price, no purpose-built cooler AC on the market can match Frankencooler’s effectiveness.
+Regardless of price, no purpose-built ice-fueled cooler on the market can match Frankencooler’s effectiveness.

 The downside to this kind of performance is the fact it’s a little more complicated and expensive than draping a big tube through a cooler, but the results speak for themselves.
 Frankencoolers may be ugly, but they work – and when it’s 112 outside, that’s all that matters.